TosbackCgusBridge-Bot/CGUs-versions/Progressive/Privacy Policy.md

 Reporting Security Vulnerabilities

-If you believe you have found a security vulnerability on one of our websites or mobile applications, we ask you to let us know immediately.
-We will investigate all legitimate reports and do our best to quickly fix the problem.
-Please email securityconcern@email.progressive.com to contact us with your security concern.
+If you believe you have found a security vulnerability with one of our products or services, please email your security concern to securityconcern@email.progressive.com.

 Back